The Indian Association for Social Psychiatry

 Dr. B B Sethi Award

 Dr. BB Sethi Award was approved by the General Body of the Indian Association for Social Psychiatry held at New Delhi on 29 November 2008.
-The Award would be given to the best poster presented at the Annual National Conference of the Indian Association for Social Psychiatry.
+The Award would be given to the best poster presented in the Annual National Conference of the Indian Association for Social Psychiatry.

 Rules

 3. The papers submitted shall be rated both on the basis of written manuscript and the presentation which will represent 75 per cent and 25 per cent, respectively of the total marks of assessment.
 To be eligible for presentation, the written version of the paper must secure at least 50 per cent of the full marks allotted for the written version (i.e. 37.5 out of 75).
 The paper securing the highest total marks shall win the Award.
-Furthermore, the Award winning paper must secure not less than 50 per cent of the full marks.
+Furthermore, the Award-winning paper must secure not less than 50 per cent of the full marks.

 4. None of the judges assessing for the Award shall be contestant for this Award.
 However, a judge is eligible to contest for any other Award.